veniva/number-algorithms/README.md

 `docker-compose up --no-start`
 `docker start num-algs`
-`docker exec -it num-algs /bin/bash`
+`docker exec -it num-algs bash` - this will open a bash terminal on the running container

 ## Run the program
-The following commands ara available:
+The following commands ara available on the CLI:

 `php calculate.php [N] [O] [M]` - there are 3 optional parameters where:
 `N` is the number of numbers to be calculated (default is 10),